NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 ## 🏆 Judging & Awards

 ### 🎖️ Zurich Local Awards
+🎯 Only **one team** will be nominated from Zurich to NASA's **global round**.

-Only teams working on **Zurich Local Challenges** are eligible for local prizes.
+Only teams working on **Zurich Local Challenges** are eligible for local prizes and rewards.
+Teams working on Global Challenges qualify only for global nomination.

 **Categories:**
 1. Best Use of Data & Science